mjkloeckner/html-syntax-highlight/README.md

 (...)
 ```

-But it uses regular expression so it should be easier to adapt to other formats.
+To capture the code snippet it uses regular expression so it should be easier to
+adapt to other formats.

 ## Example
 The main purpose of this program was to highlight code snippets on my blog.